Arnie016/StudocuOnChain/README.md

 # StudocuOnChain

-StudocuOnChain is a decentralized document marketplace where students and reviewers collaborate on-chain––based on the popular document-sharing platform Studocu.
+StudocuOnChain is a decentralized document marketplace where students and reviewers collaborate on-chain–based on the popular document-sharing platform Studocu.
 Uploaders stake ETH, voters review for rewards, and readers pay to unlock approved documents with password-gated previews.

 ## Live Deployments